jeanpaulrd1/de-zc-final-project/README.md

 </p>

 ## Dashboard
+If you want to check the dashboard, [click here](https://lookerstudio.google.com/s/kyxZIS-S-OM).

 Here we have 5 tiles:
 - Direct influence on goals per player: The aim is to know the importance of a player for his team based on his influence on the goals scored.
 - Events per match: A quick summary of events by match.